-However, there has been a recent rise in crime in Sarajevo.
-Often in the form of theft rather than murder, it is still becoming a problem.
-Reports from the embassy have shown an increase in armed robbery, breaking and entering, motor vehicle related thefts and pick pocketing.
+There has been a recent rise in crime in Sarajevo, often in the form of theft.
+Reports from the embassy have shown an increase in armed robbery, breaking and entering, motor vehicle-related thefts and pick-pocketing.

-While several of these incidents did involve foreign travellers and members of the international community, it seems as if it's mostly part of the general trend of increased criminal activity in Sarajevo.
+While several of these incidents did involve foreign travelers, it seems as if it's mostly part of the general trend of increased criminal activity in Sarajevo.

-One of the exceptions to this is pick pocketing.
-Foreign travellers are usually easy prey because they don't follow local customs and usually have money to steal.
-For instance, Bosnians don't usually wear backpacks, but travellers often use these bags out of convenience or habit.
-This makes it extremely easy to pick a tourist out in a crowd.
-And pickpockets are very good at stealing from backpacks without you noticing.
+One of the exceptions to this is pick-pocketing.
+Foreign travelers are easy prey because they don't follow local customs and usually have money to steal.
+For instance, Bosnians don't usually wear backpacks, but travelers do, and pickpockets are very good at stealing from backpacks without you noticing.

-Beware of beggars; a common scam is for the beggar to act as distraction while the pickpocket steals your wallet.
+Beware of beggars; a common scam is for the beggar to act as a distraction while the pickpocket steals your wallet.
 Keep track of your wallet, bag, purse, or handbag at all times.
-Placing it behind your chair, out of your sight, while eating or sitting in a public place is an excellent way to never see it again.
+Placing it behind your chair, out of your sight, while eating or sitting in a public place are excellent ways to lose it.

 Be especially careful on trams, where there this kind of activity is even more likely to happen.

-In 2010 there were 27 separate incidents where criminals used hand grenades for various reasons.
-As you might have guessed, this can be a bit of a shock if you're nearby when one goes off.
+In 2010, there were 27 separate incidents where criminals used hand grenades for various reasons.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.